CA Franchise Tax Board Offer in Compromise Overview

 Taxpayers must meet the following requirements for the FTB to consider an Offer in Compromise application for acceptance:

-• The taxpayer authorizes the FTB to obtain their consumer credit report.
-Furthermore, they can investigate and verify the information that they have provided on the application
+- The taxpayer authorizes the FTB to obtain their consumer credit report.
+Furthermore, the FTB can investigate and verify the information that the taxpayer has provided on the application

 Required Documents